Find Grad Schools

 The states with the most job growth for Nanotechnology Engineering Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The salary for Nanotechnology Engineering Technicians ranges between about $36,120 and $98,720 a year.
+The average yearly salary of a Nanotechnology Engineering Technician ranges between $36,120 and $98,720.

 undefined